AudioKnight/Starlancer/README.md

 A frigid new moon featuring a lengthy trek to the dungeon, high enemy power limits, valuable scrap, and a treacherous fire exit path.

 Auralis is slightly more expensive than Titan, to account for the distance and power limits, and should generally be regarded as more dangerous.
-There's a high probability of Forest Keepers, and there's not much cover (yet) between the facility and the ship.
+There's a high probability of Forest Keepers and not much cover between the facility and the ship.

 ### Planned Features For Starlancer
 * New enemies